INTERACT: Intuitive Interaction for Robots among Humans

 People

-Saray Bakker
+Saray Bakker - PhD candidate

-Andreu Matoses Gimenez
+Andreu Matoses Gimenez - PhD candidate

-Dr. Clarence Chen
+Dr. Clarence Chen - Postdoctoral researcher

-Prof. Wendelin Bohmer - Key collaborator.
+Prof. Wendelin Bohmer - Key collaborator

 Funding